The French Publishers Association

 The French Publishers Association (SNE) is France’s trade association of book publishers.
-It represents approximately 660 member companies whose combined business endeavors account for the bulk of French publishing.
+It represents approximately 720 member companies whose combined business endeavors account for the bulk of French publishing.

 The SNE’s missions

-- advocating publishers’ interests,
+- Advocating publishers’ interests,

-- supporting creativity by defending freedom to publish and promoting the respect of intellectual property rights,
+- Supporting creativity by defending freedom to publish and promoting the respect of intellectual property rights,

-- promoting and defending the fixed book price,
+- Promoting and defending the fixed book price,

 The SNE represents the French publishing profession as a member of both the Federation of European Publishers (FEP) and the International Publishers Association (IPA).
 The SNE is led by a group of representatives from member companies.
 It extends membership to businesses that are officially registered as publishers (full members), as well as to those who count publishing as a secondary activity (associate members).

 Freedom to publish

 The SNE defends freedom to publish in France and abroad and is undertaking several actions in this area: State publishing (the issue of competition of state publishers towards private publishers) Interventions at the international level via the Freedom to Publish Committee of the International Publishers Association (IPA)

-- Duration of Copyright
+- Copyright exceptions

 - Public lending right

-- Compensation for private copying
+- Remuneration for private copy

 Fixed book price system

-According to the August 10, 1981 French law concerning the fixed book price system, any person publishing or importing a book in France is compelled to set a fixed retail price for the book in question.
+According to the August 10, 1981 French law concerning the fixed book price system, any person publishing or importing a book in France is required to set a fixed retail price for the book.
 This price must be respected by all retailers, who are required to limit discounts to a maximum of 5% of the retail price fixed by the publisher.
 The regulation on fixed book pricing aims at:

-promoting the equality of all citizens vis-à-vis a given book, which is to be made available at the same price throughout the country;
+- Promoting the equality of all citizens vis-à-vis a given book, which is to be made available at the same price throughout the country;

-preserving a dense and decentralized distribution system that is present in disadvantaged zones as well as more prosperous areas;
+- Preserving a dense and decentralized distribution system that is present in disadvantaged zones as well as more prosperous areas;

-supporting pluralism in creative endeavors, and particularly in publishing, of more demanding books.
+- Supporting pluralism in creative endeavors, and particularly in publishing, of more demanding books.

 Today, this regime is widely accepted and enjoys popular support in France.
 Its conformity with European law was confirmed by the European Court of Justice in 1985.
 The SNE actively promotes cultural diversity and in particular the fixed book price system within various international fora.
 This system was extended to eBooks in 2011.

 An open conception of cultural diversity